 GDPR comes into effect – what it means for your business

 The biggest change to data protection in 20 years came into effect on 25 May 2018 with the introduction of the EU General Data Protection Regulation (GDPR).
-NFRN Data Protection Officer Rajeev Sharma explains what this means for your business and what you need to do to comply.
+The NFRN explains what this means for your business and what you need to do to comply.

 Are you an HND retailer or Store2Door member?
 Do you currently store the names and addresses of customers or staff on a PC or on paper?
 Do you also store any other details such as financial or banking information in the same way?

-If you have answered yes to any or all of these questions then you may be considered an entity that handles personal information and you will need to comply with the General Data Protection Regulation (GDPR) which takes effect from May 25.
+If you have answered yes to any or all of these questions then you may be considered an entity that handles personal information and you will need to comply with the General Data Protection Regulation (GDPR) which took effect on May 25.

 So what exactly is the GDPR?

 Businesses have an ever increasing need to use information about people and the government understands the need to increase the protection and rights of individuals in order to safeguard and respect their privacy.
 It is vital that organisations in the UK across all sectors recognise the need to protect the data rights of citizens.

 The General Data Protection Regulation is a set of EU laws that are designed to promote responsible use of personal information within the UK.
 But this is originally an EU law, so with Brexit around the corner why do we even need to follow this legislation?